This is Berlin!

 Photo: akg-images (AKG212155).

 [A British 4-lb.
 Mk IV type incendiary bomb (“Brandbombe”).
 Top: complete device, nose is red colored.
 Middle: dud found without the tin plate tail, Bottom: the remains after burning.
-This bomb was made from magnesium in a hollow body made from aluminium with a cast iron/steel nose, and filled with thermite incendiary pellets.
-It was capable of burning for up to ten minutes.
+This bomb was made from magnesium in a hollow body made from aluminium with a cast iron/steel nose and filled with thermite incendiary pellets.
+It could burn for up to ten minutes.
 Its size was 54.35 cm long.
 This one was dropped over Würzburg in 1945.]

 Photo: Wikiwand.